-The City is always open to partnering with local non-profit housing developers who have high quality opportunities to produce or acquire and rehabilitate affordable units.
+Housing prices in San Mateo continue to make it difficult for the City to provide affordable units.
+However, the City is always open to partnering with local non-profit housing developers who have high quality opportunities to produce or acquire and rehabilitate affordable units.
 Additionally, the City's below-market rate program continues to contribute new units as construction of new housing continues in the City's Bay Meadows redevelopment and across the City.